-- Final presentations will take place on May 5th 2021, Wednesday, 1:00 PM in regular class zoom. - Each presentation will be 6-8 minutes followed by 2-3 minutes Q&A. - Carl Zimmer will join us virtually on the presentation day and we will openly discuss interesting results your team finds in his personal genome.
-We anticipate this would be an interesting experience for all of us. - Notice the presentation is earlier than the writing due.
-You should prioritize getting the result and focus on the writing later.
+- Final presentations will take place in class on April 26th 2023, Wednesday, 1:00 PM in BASS 305.
+Each group will create a 3 minute recorded presentation to be played in class (i.e. mp4 file).
+We will make a Canvas submission specific for this 3 minute recording so you can upload it before class on April 26.
+We will be strict on time, so please make sure your video is 3 minutes or less.
+Please also email the slides for the 3 minute presentation to cbb752@gersteinlab.org before class on April 26 as well. - In addition to the 3 minute recorded presentation, each group is responsible for a 15 minute presentation to be presented in discussion section on April 27 or 28.
+Here, it is expected that everyone presents and participates. - Carl Zimmer will join us on the presentation day and we will openly discuss interesting results your team finds in his personal genome.
+We anticipate this would be an interesting experience for all of us. - Note that the presentation is earlier than the writing due.
+You should prioritize getting the results and focus on the writing later.